mirlitons0704-dotcom/Digitaria_world/docs/FRONTEND.md

 ## Overview

-Digitaria is a programming term learning web application built with React, TypeScript, and Supabase.
+Digitalia is a programming term learning web application built with React, TypeScript, and Supabase.

 ## Tech Stack